7xFlade/Flappy-Bird---OOP-Project/README.md

 Sound files are too big to be included in this repository Please change the path of font accordingly

+This project was an attempt to recreate and customise the world famous video game, Flappy Bird.

 OOP in C++ concepts implemented:
 1- Inheritance
 2- Polymorphism